Used Kubota Tractor Inspection Guide: Don’t Buy Without This

 HST Fluid Condition

 Check the sight glass or dipstick.
-HST fluid should be clear and bright — typically amber or light honey for standard UDT, slightly lighter for Super UDT2.
-Dark brown fluid means it’s overdue for a change or has been running hot.
+HST fluid should be clear and bright — typically amber or light honey for UDT, slightly lighter for Super UDT2.
+Dark brown means overdue or running hot.
 Milky fluid means water contamination.
-If there’s a metal glitter visible in drained fluid or pan residue, that’s serious internal wear.
+Metal glitter in drained fluid or pan residue means serious internal wear.
 Ask when it was last changed and what fluid was used.

 HST Response Test

 With the tractor warm and in each range, slowly press the forward and reverse pedals.
 Response should be smooth with the tractor moving promptly without surging or dead zones.
 Release the pedal on flat ground — it should return to neutral and the tractor should stop rolling quickly.
 Persistent neutral drift on flat ground points to linkage or internal HST issues.
-Listen for whining: some HST whine is normal, but loud changing-pitch whine under load combined with jerky movement suggests cavitation or pump wear.
+Some HST whine is normal — loud changing-pitch whine under load combined with jerky movement suggests cavitation or pump wear.

-Unless you have receipts proving recent service, plan to change all fluids immediately after purchase — engine oil, HST/hydraulic fluid, and coolant.
-Budget $150-300 for fluids and filters.
+💡 Budget for a Full Fluid Change: Unless you have receipts proving recent service, plan to change all fluids immediately after purchase — engine oil, HST/hydraulic fluid, and coolant.
+Budget $150–$300 for fluids and filters.
 It’s cheap insurance and gives you a clean baseline to work from.

 Gear Transmission and Clutch (Non-HST Models)

-Run through all gears and ranges under light throttle — no grinding when the clutch is fully depressed.
-Drive in each gear and watch for popping out of gear under load, which points to worn shifter rails.
-Clutch feel should be consistent with free play at the top of travel and engagement midway through the stroke — not right at the floor or the very top.
+Run through all gears under light throttle — no grinding when clutch is fully depressed.
+Watch for popping out of gear under load, which points to worn shifter rails.
+Clutch feel should be consistent with free play at the top and engagement midway through the stroke.
 Under climbing load, engine RPM should drop as load increases.
 If RPM flares while ground speed drops, the clutch is slipping.

 3-Point Hitch Drift Test

 Attach a heavy implement — box blade, rotary cutter, anything with real weight.
 Raise it to mid-travel and stop.
 Watch what happens over the next 60 seconds.
-Slow creep over several minutes can be age-normal on an older tractor.
-Visible drop in seconds under a load points to internal leakage in the rockshaft valve or cylinder — an expensive repair.
-Also cycle from full bottom to full top; motion should be smooth without jerks or pauses.
+Slow creep over several minutes can be age-normal.
+Visible drop in seconds under load points to internal leakage in the rockshaft valve or cylinder — an expensive repair.
+Cycle from full bottom to full top — motion should be smooth without jerks or pauses.

 Loader Operation

-Test full lift to maximum height and back at both idle and higher RPMs — lift speed should increase with RPM but remain smooth and powerful throughout.
-Cycle the bucket through full curl and dump — no binding, asymmetry, or squealing.
-With the bucket loaded, the loader should raise without the hydraulics struggling or the pump whining loudly.
-Raise the loader and place the control in neutral — watch for cylinder drift over 2-3 minutes.
+Test full lift to maximum height at both idle and higher RPMs — lift speed should increase with RPM and remain smooth throughout.
+Cycle bucket through full curl and dump — no binding, asymmetry, or squealing.
+Raise loader and place control in neutral — watch for cylinder drift over 2–3 minutes.
 Rapid drop indicates cylinder or valve leakage.

 Cylinders and Hoses

-Inspect all visible cylinders — loader, 3-point, and any remotes — for wet rods or drips at the gland seals.
-Run your finger along each rod; scored or pitted chrome chews through seals quickly and means replacement is coming soon.
-Check all hydraulic hoses for cracks at the crimp collars, rub spots, bulges, or any signs of active leaks.
+Inspect all visible cylinders for wet rods or drips at the gland seals.
+Run your finger along each rod — scored or pitted chrome chews through seals quickly.
+Check all hydraulic hoses for cracks at crimp collars, rub spots, bulges, or active leaks.
 Replacement hoses add up fast at dealer labor rates.

-A non-working hour meter should trigger either a significant price reduction or a walk-away.
-Without hours, you cannot assess wear, value remaining service intervals, or negotiate fairly.
+⚠️ Dead Hour Meter = Unknown Tractor: A non-working hour meter should trigger either a significant price reduction or a walk-away.
+Without hours you cannot assess wear, value remaining service intervals, or negotiate fairly.
 “It just stopped working” is not a satisfactory answer on a $15,000 purchase.

 Frame Cracks — Where to Look on Kubota